zulip/zulip/docs/production/authentication-methods.md

 6. [Restart the Zulip server](../production/settings.md) to ensure your settings changes take effect.
-The Zulip login page should now have a button for SAML authentication that you can use to login or create an account (including when creating a new organization).
+The Zulip login page should now have a button for SAML authentication that you can use to log in or create an account (including when creating a new organization).

 7. If the configuration was successful, the server's metadata can be